brigadehub/brigadehub/README.md

 - Allow developers to hack and customize as desired
 - Allow brigades to launch with a single non-dev step to their own environment (most likely Heroku)

-This project is originally based on [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter), and that's where most of the deploy documents come from, but the codebase has been heavily modified to meet our needs.
-We're striving to match [feross/standard](https://github.com/feross/standard) javascript styling, though the original boilerplate didn't conform to that, so it's a wip.
+This project is originally based on [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) (and that's where most of the deploy documents come from), but the codebase has been heavily modified to meet our needs.
+We are working on conforming to the [feross/standard](https://github.com/feross/standard) javascript styling, though the original boilerplate didn't conform to that, so it's a wip.

 Inspirations
 ------------

-Similar projects have been conceived and implemented previously, most prominently by [CodeForPhilly](https://codeforphilly.org/) in the form of [Laddr](https://github.com/CfABrigadePhiladelphia/laddr).
-The reason we're building a parallel system is for a few reasons:
+Similar projects have been conceived and implemented previously, most prominently by [CodeForPhilly](https://codeforphilly.org/) in the form of [Laddr](https://github.com/CfABrigadePhiladelphia/laddr), however, these implementations have limitations that make it difficult to utilize on a mass-scale.
+BrigadeHub overcomes these deficiencies by utilizing:

-- a system that isn't based in PHP, and didn't require a custom Linux VM to run
+- A system that isn't based in PHP, and didn't require a custom Linux VM to run
-- to utilize the cross-discipline talents of Node.js developers, who generally can move from front-back end quickly
+- The cross-discipline talents of Node.js developers, who generally can move from front-back end quickly
-- a one-click deploy system, preferably to Heroku, that would make deployment of a new hub effortless
+- A one-click deployment system, preferably to Heroku, that would make deployment of a new hub effortless
-- a platform tightly coupled with the Github API, for oauth, handling permissioning and adminning of the github repos easily
+- A platform tightly coupled with the Github API, for oauth, handling permissioning and adminning of the github repos easily
-- a system that easily lent itself to additional onboarding steps for new members.
+- A system that easily lends itself to additional onboarding steps for new members.

-Another project which this is pulling inspiration from is [CodeForAtlanta](http://www.codeforatlanta.org/)'s [Connector](https://github.com/codeforatlanta/connector).
-[Chime](https://github.com/chimecms/chime) was also a CMS that had similar goals, but focused on local governments, rather than brigades.
+Other projects from which we draw inspiration include [CodeForAtlanta](http://www.codeforatlanta.org/)'s [Connector](https://github.com/codeforatlanta/connector), and [Chime](https://github.com/chimecms/chime) -- the latter of which was was a CMS that focused on local governments, rather than brigades.

 ### Installation and usage
 #### Prerequisites